 Pedialyte Is Okay to Give to Dehydrated Dogs!
-And Other Tips to Keep Your Dog Safe During the Summer
+Tips to Keep Your Dog Safe During the Summer

 With long sunny days and warm temperatures (at least in this hemisphere), summer is a tempting time to stay outdoors as much as possible with your pet.
 Fair weather months offer many benefits to pets and pet parents alike, including opportunities for weight loss and new exercise routines.

 But with increased temperatures comes an increased risk of sun- and heat-related sickness.
 Dehydration, heat exhaustion, cramps, syncope, and even stroke can result from overexposure to the sun and environmental heat.
 Whether you're taking your exercise routine outside or simply enjoying a nice day with your four-legged friend, it's important to take extra precautions when the temperatures rise to ensure the safety of you and your pet.